 JICA - STUDENT DRESS

-The Board of Education recognizes that responsibility for the dress and appearance of students generally rests with individual students and their parents.
-All students should be able to dress comfortably and in a manner that expresses their individuality without fear of or actual unnecessary discipline or body shaming.
-To ensure effective and equitable enforcement of the dress code, school officials shall enforce the dress code consistently and in a manner that does not create disparities, reinforce stereotypes, or increase marginalization or oppression of any group.
-This dress code will not be more strictly enforced against students because of their race, color, creed, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, marital status, age or disability.
+The Board of Education recognizes that responsibility for the dress and appearance of students generally rests with individual students and their parent/guardian/caregiver.
+All students should be able to dress comfortably and in a manner that expresses their individuality, without feeling they may be disproportionately disciplined.
+School officials must enforce the dress code equitably, consistently, and in a manner that does not create disparities, reinforce stereotypes, or increase marginalization or oppression of any group.
+This dress code will not be more strictly enforced against students based on body size or shape, or on the basis of a protected class, as defined in Policy AC – Nondiscrimination/Equal Opportunity.

-Definitions:
+Definitions

-“Apparel” means clothing; headwear; facial coverings; accessories such as scarves, sunglasses, or jewelry; shoes; and articles worn as clothing.
+“Apparel” means clothing, articles worn as clothing, shoes, headwear, facial coverings, and accessories such as scarves, sunglasses, or jewelry.

-“Grooming” means makeup, tattoos, and hair style.
+“Cultural” means a recognized practice or tradition of a certain group of people and is based on disability, race, ethnicity, creed, color, sex, sexual orientation, gender identity, gender expression, family composition, religion, age, national origin, or ancestry.

-“Dress code” means the set of parameters established within this Policy that describes the standards for student attire and grooming.
+“Dress code” means the set of parameters established within this policy that describes the standards for student attire.

-General Principles:
+General Principles

-Districtwide standards on student apparel are intended to reduce discipline problems and maintain school order and safety.
-Students are encouraged to dress appropriately for all school activities and school-sponsored events.
+Districtwide standards on student apparel are intended to establish minimum standards of dress, prevent students from wearing apparel that is disruptive, and ensure the maintenance of safe and orderly schools.
+This dress code applies to all students on school grounds during the school day, on a District vehicle, and at a District or school sponsored activity or event, and off District property if connected to a District curricular or noncurricular activity or event.

-Reasonable cleanliness of apparel is expected as a matter of general health and welfare.
-Apparel should not interfere with or endanger the student while the student is participating in classroom or other school-sponsored activities.
-The decision as to the safety or unsuitability of the apparel is a matter for the instructor's or school administrator's judgment.
+Apparel should not endanger the student or interfere with their learning while the student is participating in classroom or other District- or school-sponsored activities.
+The school principal or designee will have the authority to determine if a student’s apparel violates this policy.
+Students' hair/hairstyles will not be considered a cause for dress code violation.

-Apparel must be worn in a way that covers breasts, nipples, genitals, midriff, and buttocks.
-Apparel covering these areas must be opaque.
-Items listed in the “Students Must Wear” section must meet this requirement.

-Subject to approval of the superintendent or designee, principals may establish additional specific standards for their own schools.

-Students Must Wear*:

-A shirt (with fabric in the front, back, and on the sides underneath the arms); AND

-Pants or the equivalent (e.g., a skirt, sweatpants, leggings, a dress, or shorts); AND

-Shoes (e.g., sandals, boots, or athletic shoes).

-*Course, athletic, or activity specific apparel or shoe requirements may be permitted as authorized by the principal or designee (e.g., athletic shoes for physical education).

-Students Cannot Wear:

-Apparel that causes or is likely to cause disruption of the educational process, which may include apparel that displays symbols of hate or speech that expresses animus or violence toward a particular group or individual on the basis of race, color, creed, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, marital status, age or disability.

-Apparel that depicts, implies, advertises, or advocates:

-Illegal or lewd conduct;
+Mandatory and Allowable Dress

+Students must wear a top, bottom, and footwear;

+Some courses may require adjustments to attire and hairstyle to ensure safety during academic activities;

+Some courses and school-sponsored extracurricular activities may require specific attire that may be more restrictive or less restrictive than these requirements.

+Unallowable Dress

+Items that expose private parts of the body;

-Pornography, nudity, or sexually suggestive language or messages;
+Items with sexually suggestive language or messages;